 Theatre housed in a

-former Ching Dynasty
+former Qing Dynasty

 Era Temple, and of